vnohhf/extinction_coefficient/README.md

 [English](README.md) | [中文](README-zh.md)

-extinction_coefficient is a astronomy Python package to provide *temperature- and extinction-dependent* **empirical extinction or reddening coefficients** from far-ultraviolet (UV) to the mid-infrared (IR).
+extinction_coefficient is a astronomy Python package to provide *temperature- and extinction-dependent* **empirical dust extinction or reddening coefficients** from far-ultraviolet (UV) to the mid-infrared (IR).
 See our paper for more infomation [(Zhang & Yuan, 2022)](https://ui.adsabs.harvard.edu/abs/2023ApJS..264...14Z/abstract).

 For a given band *a*, the extinction coefficient is defined as E(a)/E(B-V), i.e. the ratio of the extinction in *a* band to the color excess of *B−V*;
 Similarly, for a given color *a-b*, the reddening coefficient is defined as E(a-b)/E(B-V).